 - Conversion (crossroadjunction.com)

-Sorry, but when your “revelation” of Jesus looks a lot like you, I’m not impressed.
+Sorry, Frank Viola, but when your “revelation” of Jesus looks a lot like your own sensibilities, I’m not impressed.

-And when “deeper life” is merely reinforcing your own postmodern proclivities and sensibilities, I’m likewise not impressed.
+And when “deeper life” merely reinforces your own postmodern proclivities, I’m likewise not impressed.

-Nor do I find a persistent inability to be part of a healthy, local fellowship to be a virtue.
+Nor do I find a persistent failure to be a functional part of any healthy, local fellowship – despite all your books and blogs on organic church – to be a virtue.

 Really, didn’t you get the memo?
-Postmodern angst just ain’t that compelling or counter-cultural anymore.
+Postmodernism and existential angst just ain’t that compelling or counter-cultural anymore.

 The fruit of the spirit is love, joy, peace, patience, kindness, goodness, faithfulness… Gal 5:22 NIV

 Faith is a seed the Lord plants in us.
 Faithfulness is the fruit that develops over the seasons of our life.
 The fruit of faithfulness requires a long growing season.
 There is no way to expedite the process.